cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 ## Exercise

 1) Set up a Stratum 1 server.
 Make sure that it includes:
-- a proper Geo API license key;
+- a proper Geo API license key (if you do not want to request an account, you can use the described method to bypass this, but again: do not do this in production!);
 - cron job for automatically synchronizing the database;
 - properly configured Apache and Squid services;